Inspired by jalapeno poppers, these bacon jalapeno deviled eggs are packed with smoky bits of bacon and ranch seasoning in each creamy bite.

 Let's put the devil in deviled eggs, folks!
-Spicy bits of jalapeno really liven up this popular appetizer and are sure to wake up your taste buds, while crisp crumbles of bacon add smoke to the fire.
+Spicy bits of jalapeno really liven up this great party appetizer and are sure to wake up your taste buds, while crisp crumbles of bacon add smoke to the fire.
 Deviled eggs never tasted so heavenly!

-I set out to craft a deviled eggs recipe inspired by my favorite appetizer, jalapeno poppers, and I am happy to say it was quite the success.
-Additionally inspired by my Jalapeno Popper Twice Baked Potatoes, I made some further modifications, like the addition of ranch seasoning and bacon, which deviate from a traditional popper.
+I set out to craft the best bacon jalapeno deviled eggs recipe, inspired by my favorite appetizer, jalapeno poppers.
+I am happy to say it was quite successful.
+Additionally inspired by my Jalapeno Popper Twice Baked Potatoes and jalapeno popper pinwheels, I made some further modifications to this classic appetizer, like the addition of ranch seasoning and bacon, which deviate from a traditional popper.
 However, I think you will agree, the additions each add a lot of flavor.

+- Fresh Jalapenos (don't use pickled jalapenos) - You can use two peppers if your whole family enjoys more of a kick.
 Jalapeno deviled eggs pack a fairly mild heat.
-You will be able to feel a slight tingle from the burn, but the heat isn't overwhelming... unless you are strongly adverse to spicy food, in which case, why are you making a recipe featuring jalapenos?!
+You will be able to feel a slight tingle from the capsaicin, but the heat isn't overwhelming... unless you are strongly averse to spicy food, in which case, why are you making a recipe featuring jalapenos?!

 Bacon Jalapeno Deviled Eggs

-- Add bacon to a skillet set over medium heat and cook until crisp.
+- Add the slices of bacon to a skillet set over medium heat and cook until crisp.
 Remove bacon from skillet and crumble.

 - Slice hard boiled eggs in half lengthwise and remove the yolks.

-- Combine yolks with jalapeno, cream cheese, mayo, bacon, and ranch seasoning.
+- Mash yolks with jalapeno, cream cheese, mayo, bacon, and ranch seasoning in a medium bowl.
 Mix until well combined and smooth.

 - Add yolk filling evenly into the egg whites.

-- These can be served right away or made in advance and stored in the refrigerator for a few days.
+- These can be served right away or made in advance and stored in the refrigerator until ready to be eaten.